lethargilistic/blog/rarities/README.md

 # Rarities and B-Sides

-These are things I posted around the Internet before I started keeping track of major pieces with this repo.
+These are things I wrote before I started keeping track of major pieces with this repo.
+This started with various internet posts, but I'm expanding it to anything I've written that has survived enough for me to be able to type it out.
+After all, everyone comes from somewhere, right?

 I definitely lament that my comic reviews for *The Nerd Empire* did not survive in the Wayback Machine.
 Late-stage drafts may still be on my parents' computer, though.